2004–05 San Antonio Spurs season: Game Five

-With the first four games of the 2005 Finals being blowouts by the home team, Game 5 was the close game everyone was waiting for, and it went down as one of the more memorable games in Finals history.
+After the first four games of the 2005 Finals being blowouts by the home team, Game 5 was the closest game of the series, and drew more national attention with the Spur's 1 point victory.
+It went down as one of the more memorable games in Finals history, giving the Spurs a 1 game lead in the series.

 The game was closely contested by the two teams throughout the night as the lead changed 12 separate times, and the game was tied on 18 occasions.
 Regulation was not enough to settle this game, so the game went into overtime.
 The Pistons streaked out to a quick lead in the first few minutes of overtime, and seemed to have the game in hand.
 However, a missed opportunity with Detroit up 2 with 9 seconds to go opened the door for San Antonio.
 On the Spurs' next possession, Robert Horry inbounded the ball to Ginobili, who then gave it back to Horry, who was left wide open, to sink the game winning basket.
 Horry had previously already been famous for nailing the winning shot in Game 4 of the 2002 Western Conference Finals between the Lakers and Kings.

 Horry went 5 for 6 from beyond the arc, including the game-winner, and scored 21 points coming off the bench, after not scoring until the final play of the 3rd quarter.
 He carried the team in the latter stages of the game as his teammates struggled with nerves that came with the weight of a must-win game on the road against an accomplished adversary.
 In addition to the game winning three pointer Horry made a spectacular left-handed dunk as the shot clock was winding in one possession, that is one of the highlights of the series.
 Incidentally, Horry happened to have the most NBA championships of any active player five, and looked to extend that to six.

 Tim Duncan, despite struggling from the free-throw line, finished with 26 points and 19 rebounds for the Spurs.
 Chauncey Billups was the high scorer for the Pistons, finishing with a game high 34 points in the losing effort.